-Free of a lot of stuff you don’t want except delicious flavor.
-Grain free carrot cake muffins are light textured, gluten-free and dairy-free.
-The batter is sweetened with maple syrup.
-They make a great breakfast addition or snack.
+Grain free carrot cake muffins are light textured, gluten-free and dairy-free and the batter is sweetened with maple syrup, so no refined white sugar.
+I've served these to many people and they have no idea they are a healthy muffin.
+They are a great breakfast addition or snack.
 They work for paleo or vegetarian followers and anyone wanting to eat healthy.
 No sugary frosting required.

 Grain Free Carrot Cake Muffins

 - 2 ⅔ cups Bobs Red Mill Paleo Flour Blend 12 ounces

 - 2 ¾ teaspoons aluminum-free baking powder

 - 1 ¾ teaspoons cinnamon or Chinese Five Spice blend

 - ¾ teaspoons ground ginger

 - ½ cup + 1 tablespoon melted coconut oil